 -This is a Photoshop class, I expect

-*retouching -remove distractions in the image •if a person, portrait retouching•
+*retouching -remove distractions in the image •If a person, work your portrait retouching skills•

-*color correction (global and localized) •I want to see layer masks•
+*color correction (global and localized) •I want to see layer masks in all files•

 *sharpening -think if you want to add some creative sharpening or softening to your image, remember to sharpen for output.